elidalovisa/1dv026-Websocket-and-webhook/README.md

+This application was a project I made as a part of my studies at Linnaeus University.

+# The assignment description

-# Assignment B2 - Realtime Web Application
+## Assignment B2 - Realtime Web Application

 In this assignment, you will be writing a web application that includes realtime web technologies such as WebSocket and webhook.
 You must put the application into production on a public server.